-In Conclusion, we recommend you use a good quality primer first.
-It will ensure best coverage results, proper adhesion to any porous surface for the final coats of paint and you’ll not have to worry about the previous colour seeping through or the honey looking drips from the knots in any wood such as in the trim, baseboards, doors, frames on the interior of your house, nor will you have to worry about the damage the elements will cause to any exterior wood around your home.
+We recommend you use a good quality primer first.
+It will ensure best coverage results, proper adhesion to any porous surface for the final coats of paint and you will not have to worry about the previous colour seeping through or the honey looking drips from the knots in any wood such as in the trim, baseboards, doors, frames on the interior of your house, nor will you have to worry about the damage the elements will cause to any exterior wood around your home.

-Knowledge is Power and knowing which paint primer to use for either an interior or exterior painting project is important to get the professional painters results you are after.
+Knowledge is Power and knowing which paint primer to use for either an interior or exterior painting project is important advice from professional painters so that you will achieve the results you are looking for.